Howard Fisher, Ph.D., Chair

 John J. Strain III, M.A.

 The Department of Communication offers three majors: Communication, (communication leadership and communication & the law), Strategic Communication (public relations and advertising) and Journalism & Electronic Media (newspaper, radio, television and online media).
-The department also co-sponsors an interdisciplinary program in Media & Information Technology, described in detail under that heading, together with the departments of Computing Sciences and Physics/Electrical Engineering.
 Students within the department are also eligible to be considered for the Accelerated CAS Bachelor’s/M.B.A.
 Program, which is detailed in the Graduate Studies Catalog.

 For information on the CAS/MBA Five-Year Program, visit our CAS/MBA Five-Year Program page.